outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-09-19-my-favourite-questions.md

 ## [Leading With Questions](https://www.waterstones.com/book/leading-with-questions/michael-j-marquardt/9781118658130)

 - What can we learn from this?
-- What would you do in my position?
 - What gets in the way of doing your job?
 - What brings you joy in your work?
 - Are there any questions that I have not asked you that I should have asked you and, if so, can we discuss them now?